 Undergraduate Students have three (3) official closedown periods during the academic year: fall break, winter break, and spring break.
 During the winter break, all undergraduate students are required to vacate their apartments.
 These tenants are provided instructions on what to do before leaving for the break (heat settings, closing/locking windows, securing belongings, locking room, returning their keys to the Housing Office).
-During this period, Housing Maintenance staff inspects the apartments and complete work orders in the undergraduate apartments.
-Undergraduate Student Housing is also co-located with the Housing Office.
+During this period, Housing Maintenance staff inspects the apartments.
+Undergraduate Student Housing is also colocated with the Housing Office.
 Both Housing Office Staff and Maintenance Staff patrol during this period of time to insure safety and security of the undergraduate complex.
 Postgraduate students are located in family-style apartment and are not required to vacate their apartment until they graduate.
 Housing Maintenance Staff are instructed to be alert and immediately report any suspicious activity within the complex.
 They are also instructed to challenge and request identification of all strangers they meet within the complex.